-The average cap rate as of 2020 was 5.23%.
+The average cap rate in 2020 was 5.48%.
 The Housing Stability Tenant Protection Act that passed in June 2019 is one of the reasons the average cap rate increased recently.
-The past year represents an increase of nearly 70 basis points, the most significant jump seen over the analysis period.
+The past year represents an increase of 90 basis points, the most significant jump seen over the analysis period.
 Previously, it was expected cap rates would remain stable due to a forecasted lack of transactions; however, the increase seen over the past year shows otherwise.